ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 #### Lower-frequency light (red, yellow) corresponds to lower-energy photons.
 A smaller forward voltage is needed to emit these lower-energy photons.
 ![YellowLED](https://github.com/user-attachments/assets/1448bc86-52fc-4c75-b27c-1d8c9f4d04dc)

+## Calculations
+Given that parallel circuits have a uniform voltage amongst branches, the amperage of each branch depended on the forward Voltage of each LED, along with the resistor.

 ## Summary